BarnBridge/BarnBridge-PM/BB-Project-calls/call_008.md

 **Troy:** I'd just like to add, there's been a lot of exciting talk around what's possible with SMART ALPHA.
 I would like to push the community to keep expanding on different use cases.
 One of the recent ones we heard about was juicing AAVE yield— which I thought was an interesting idea.
 That came from Santiago over at ParaFi.
 There's a lot of different things we can do with SMART ALPHA.
 Again I just want to encourage the community to push innovation because it will help us determine what to focus on when we launch.

 **Tyler:** Actually, and not to derail this, but I heard a cool one yesterday.
-I was in an interview with Constantine, Keegan you introduced me to him.
+I was in an interview with Constantin, Keegan you introduced me to him.
 He said, "If this is SMART ALPHA, what's SMART BETA?"
 I had never thought about that before.
 But once he asked me, I thought about it, and I realized that's a good idea.
 Because you could take our SMART ALPHA technology, and you could take an index like DPI.
 Because everything inside the SMART ALPHA will have a peg like DAI or USDC.
 So if you used Synthetix DPI as the peg or vice-versa, you could judge the performance of assets against a particular index.
 You would have the option to buy an overcollateralized position or an undercollateralized position.

 For example: